-Program topics include an introduction to medical terminology, the study of blood and the cardiovascular system, the study of disease, and animal welfare.
+Program topics include an introduction to the anatomy of the eye and sight, animal behavior, conservationism and animal welfare.
 Students are instructed in the causes of disease and the transmission of infective organisms.
 Students complete several hands-on laboratory procedures, including the determination of hematocrit and dissection of a heart.
 Students will also learn to take the pulse of a canine patient.